read_passphrase being called on SSH key even though SSH key is not protected by password

 While you might have created a new id_rsa key without a passphrase, the SSH client might still be interacting with the SSH agent (ssh-agent) or expecting a passphrase for reasons not immediately apparent from the key file itself.

-• SSH Agent: The ssh-agent is a background program that holds private keys used for public key authentication (like SSH).
-When you add a key to the agent using ssh-add, it decrypts the key (if it has a passphrase) and keeps it in memory.
-Subsequent SSH connections can then use the key from the agent without needing the passphrase again.
+ssh-agentis a background program that holds private keys used for public key authentication (like SSH).
+When you add a key to the agent usingssh-add, it decrypts the key (if it has a passphrase) and keeps it in memory.
+Subsequent SSH connections can then use the key from the agent without needing the passphrase again. - Potential Discrepancy: It’s possible that the SSH client on your production server is implicitly trying to use the SSH agent, and the agent is either not running, not configured correctly, or is somehow misinterpreting the key.
+When

 #### ssh_config and sshd_config Deep Dive